 In the ROI of Customer Loyalty, Forrester’s research indicates that brands are still talking about pumping up customer retention efforts.
 However, brands are still spending far more on customer acquisition than retention.
 So where do we go from here?
 We take a look at our past.
 The customer is always right.
 It’s time to consider what they’re already asking for.

 Technology has already been built to improve the customer experience, provide a greater variety of memorable rewards, and spread the experience across all channels.
-You’re only job is to take advantage of it.
+Your only job is to take advantage of it.

 Jess Mizerak has worked with clients at Antavo Loyalty Software to structure and build truly engaging loyalty programs in a range of industries.
 Her idea of relaxation involves drinking a warm coffee and perusing the latest articles from Adweek.